Skip to main content

 Key Takeaways

-• 5.
-Budget for renovation on most probate properties, as the housing stock tends to be older.
+5. Budget for renovation on most probate properties, as the housing stock tends to be older.
+The Clark County overview page has weekly delivery details and current pricing.

-Fresh data from 7 Southwest Ohio counties.
-Delivered every Monday morning.
+Fresh data from seven Southwest Ohio counties, every Monday morning.